zhang-mickey/PETs/README.md

 ### DPSGD
 If the gradients are not bounded, we’ll make them so ourselves!
 Let C be the target bound for the maximum gradient norm.
 For each sample in the batch, we compute its parameter gradient and if its norm is larger than C, we clip the gradient by scaling it down to C. Mission accomplished — all the gradients now are guaranteed to have norm bounded by C, which we naturally call the clipping threshold.

+### Machine learning as a Service
+#### Secure neural network inference as 2PC
+discuss the pros and cons of 2 servers performing a 2 party secure neural network inference protocol instead of server and client performing
 ## Location privacy
 ### Location perturbation
 Position d changed to a different value d'